Boundary value problems and Hardy spaces for elliptic systems with block structure: Preliminaries on operator theory

 \begin{thm}[Resolution of the Kato conjecture ] It follows that $\dom({L^{1/2}}) = \W^{1,2}$ with the homogeneous estimate $\|{L^{1/2}}f\|_2 \simeq \|\nabla_x f\|_2$. \end{thm}

 As a consequence, we obtain a bounded extension ${L^{1/2}} : \Wdot^{1,2} \to \L^2$ by density that is injective with closed range.
 It is an isomorphism since its range contains $\ran(L)$, which is dense in $\L^2$ by \eqref{eq: ran L and M}.
-We denote its inverse by $L^{-1/2}$.
+We denote its inverse by $L^{-1/2}$ {L@$L^{-1/2}$ (extension by density)}.
 In particular, the \emph{Riesz transform} $\nabla_x L^{-1/2}$ is a bounded operator on $\L^2$.